I've got to transport equipment back and forth from the house into this office in order to do these.

 We'll get into some of the weather issues as we go forward here.

-I have to note that David Wilcock has um done some really serious weird social engineering kind of shit here the other day, where he had this uh video about um uh the synchronicity of the of the uh quite rotten tree blowing over in the slightest wind and falling on his property.
+weird social engineering kind of shit here the other day, where he had this video about the synchronicity of the quite rotten tree blowing over in the slightest wind and falling on his property.

-Now he doesn't say those are pictures of the tribunals he's talking about, but he doesn't also say it's an example, or this is probably what it might look like, or something like that.
+Now, he doesn't say those are pictures of the tribunals he's talking about, but he doesn't also say it's an example or this is probably what it might look like or something like that.

 He just ignores that part of it and presents the photos.

-In my way of thinking, he's trying to get you to infer that he's got actual physical uh photographic evidence of something.
+In my way of thinking, he's trying to get you to infer that he's got actual physical photographic evidence of something.

 See, he never presents evidence of anything.